 You may think that Liberate spends the year organising Channel Islands Pride ready for September(!), in fact we spend most of the year talking – talking to people about diversity and inclusion through our educational sessions, but also through our campaigning work to bring about change within the Channel Islands on various issues.

-These are the issues that we are currently working on:
+These are the issues that we are currently working on (click on the titles for more details):

 Now that Jersey has same-sex marriage included in its marriage legislation, where does that leave civil partnerships, which can only be for same-sex couples?
 What about opposite-sex couples who would like a civil partnership?
 The UK has recently opened up civil partnerships to all couples.
 What should Jersey do?